Continual Learning and Lifting of Koopman Dynamics for Linear Control of Legged Robots: Conclusion and Future Works

 \section{Conclusion and Future Works}

 By progressively expanding the dataset and latent subspace, our method ensures convergence of linearization errors and enables accurate approximations of the system dynamics.
 Experimental results show that the approach achieves high control performance with simple MPC controllers on various tasks after just a few iterations.
 This work represents the first successful application of linearized Koopman dynamics to locomotion control of legged robots, offering a scalable and model-based control solution.
+At the same time, the incremental Koopman algorithm may encounter an explosion in latent dimensionality when the subspace expands rapidly.
 In the future, tele-operation or retargeted human data will be tested to implement our algorithm in real-world scenarios.